yossiger/PokeBot-Android/README.md

 * Added map for see current player position
 * Changed navigation function.
 Now using google maps determine the route API!
 Now more like human.

-Note : Sometimes give a problem on communications.
-We are working on.

-<h3>Change logs:</h3>
 v1.0.3
 * Fixed map issues, crashes
 * Fixed login issues